Explore trekking tours that lead you to the heart of the Andes

 Is a guide necessary for trekking tours in the Andes?

-Yes, for most treks in the Andes, especially those in remote or high-altitude areas, it is recommended to hire a professional guide.
-Local guides have in-depth knowledge of the terrain, weather conditions, and the history of the region, which not only enhances safety but also enriches the cultural experience of the trip.
-Additionally, popular routes, like the Inca Trail or certain protected areas, require authorized guides to help preserve the environment and ensure trekkers’ safety.
+For most treks in the Andes, especially in remote or high-altitude areas, hiring a professional guide is highly recommended.
+Guides have in-depth knowledge of the terrain, weather conditions, and regional history, enhancing both safety and the cultural experience.
+Popular routes, like the Inca Trail, require authorized guides to help preserve the environment and ensure trekkers’ safety.

 How high can I go during a trek in the Andes?